exploratory-io/book/viz/heatmap.md

 ![](images/heatmap_export.png)

+## Save as an Image

+You can save the chart as an image file.
+See [Save as PNG/SVG](save.md) for more details.

 ## Links

 You can check out the following articles for more information.

 * [Quick Introduction to Heatmap in Exploratory](https://blog.exploratory.io/quick-introduction-to-heatmap-c21a9f9e4644)